Vector Informatik: History

 Vector Software GmbH was founded on April 1, 1988 by Eberhard Hinderer, Martin Litschel and Helmut Schelling.
 In the year 1992, the company changed its name to Vector Informatik GmbH.
 In the same year, the first CANalyzer license was sold and the company attained sales of one million Euros for the first time.
 In 1996, the first CANoe and CANape licenses were sold.

 In 1998, Vector CANtech (USA) was founded, and in the following year Vector Japan.
 In 2001, the subsidiary Vector Consulting GmbH was founded, which offers consultation services for engineering development and its cost effectiveness.
 In 2006, Vector Informatik acquired "Division 4m Software" from Micron Electronic Devices AG.
 In the same year, sales of the Vector Group exceeded the 100 million Euro mark for the first time.
 In the following year, Vector Korea was founded, and in 2009 Vector Great Britain, Vector Informatik India and Vector China.
 2011 the previous representation office in China was converted into a legally independent business.
 In August 2011 the four owners of Vector Informatik GmbH have transferred their business shares to a family foundation and a non-profit foundation.
 In September 2011 Vector has welcomed its 1,000th employee.
 In 2013, a new subsidiary Vector Austria was established, followed 2014 by Vector Brasil and Vector Italy.

+In January 2026, it was announced that Vector Informatik had acquired the RocqStat software technology and specialist team from the French company StatInf.
+The acquisition expanded Vector’s capabilities in timing analysis and worst-case execution time estimation for safety-critical software systems, with plans to integrate the technology into its VectorCAST toolchain.